quintel/documentation/docs/contrib/gql.md

 These functions concern operations associated with the Fever module.

 #### FEVER_DEMAND(groups)

-Outputs the yearly summed demand-curve of the specified fever group.
-The fever groups that can be chosen from are: buildings_space_heating, households_hot_water and space_heating
+Outputs the yearly summed demand curve of all consumers in the specified Fever group.
+The Fever groups that can be chosen from are: `buildings_space_heating`, `households_hot_water` and `space_heating`

 ```ruby
 FEVER_DEMAND(buildings_space_heating)